-BMW i8 Coupe reliability & safety
+BMW i8 Coupe (2014-2020) reliability & safety

-BMW i8 Coupe reliability & problems
+BMW i8 Coupe reliability

+Euro NCAP hasn’t crash-tested the BMW i8, but due to that strong carbon safety cell, the car should offer plenty of protection in a crash.
 There are a lot of safety measures fitted to hopefully stop that happening.
 Stability control and anti-lock brakes are standard, while the £5,100 laser headlights improve visibility at night.
-They’re activated automatically.

-The standard Driving Assistant package adds Approach Control Warning to help avoid collisions, high-beam assist, a rear-view camera and speed-limit info.
+The standard Driving Assistant package adds Approach Control Warning to help avoid collisions, high-beam assistance, a rear-view camera and speed-limit info.
 There’s also pedestrian detection and, for £85, an eDrive sound emitter that warns pedestrians you’re approaching in towns and cities by emitting a noise.